newm4n/go-eureka-client/README.md

 # go-eureka-client
-Another simple Eureka Client implementation in Golang for use in Jenius Microservices.
+Another simple Eureka Client implementation in Golang for use in Microservices.